 - travel authorizations, if applicable

-Incomplete applications will be returned unread.
+Incomplete applications will be rejected.
 Use the application checklist to make sure that your application is complete.

 The must be submitted electronically as a PDF document to the URECA applications submission website by 3:00pm on the deadline date.

 Application packets must be complete to be considered.
-Incomplete packets will be returned for possible resubmission in the next request for applications.
 The applications will be evaluated and ranked on the basis of how well the instructions are adhered to and the degree to which the application meets the outlined criteria.
 These criteria include the following: